afollestad/vvalidator/README.md

 ```

 The `conditional(..)` block above only asserts the field is a URL if a spinner's selection is greater
 than 1.
-Say the spinner makes the `input_site` field visible if it's selection is > 1.
+Say the spinner makes the `input_site` field visible if its selection is > 1.

 Down further, we use `isEmptyOr` which under the hood, is just a wrapper around `conditional(...)`.
 This only applies its inner assertions if the input text is not empty.
 This effectively makes the
-age field optional, but if it's filled it it *must* be a number and greater than 0.
+age field optional, but if its filled then it *must* be a number and greater than 0.

 You can nest conditionals, as well: